ScenarioFactory/Specflow-Samples/README.md

 AutoWorkshop.Specs - sample acceptance test suite of WebDriver and domain model tests.

-### SpecFlow test suite design philosophy
+### SpecFlow test suite principles

 - Provide database and other infrastructure access via stateless repositories and services.
-- Retain all SpecFlow types and parsing of SpecFlow parameters in step files.
+- Retain all SpecFlow types and parsing of SpecFlow parameters within step files.
 - Avoid coupling steps to infrastructure methods.
-Pass distinct DTOs or primitive types between them.
+Pass DTOs or primitive types between them.
 - Only perform assertions in steps.
 - Only perform polling for eventually consistent values in steps, not infrastructure methods.
-- Use hooks very sparingly and with explicit method names and locations.
+- Use hooks very sparingly and with explicit method names and file locations.
-- Avoid sharing state between step files whenever possible.
+- Avoid sharing state between step files.
 - When state is shared between steps in the same file, use local member variables, not injected types.
 - Where state is shared between steps, assert the state with an explicit guard in dependent steps.

-### Stateless v stateful step file philosophy
+### Stateless v stateful step files philosophy

 When developing scenarios, the preference is for highly readable scenarios without repetition. e.g.